-This year, The Førde Traditional and World Music Festival focuses on the coherence between music and nature.
-We celebrate nature as a main source of inspiration for music around the globe, and invite the audiance to experience music in unique surroundings; by the fjord, on the mountain top, in the woods and at the riverside and in small and large concert halls.
+As always The Førde Traditional and World Music Festival will invite the audiance to experience music in unique surroundings; by the fjord, on the mountain top, in the woods and at the riverside and in small and large concert halls.

-During four days of festival we organise more than 100 events at some 30 venues, with more than 300 artists from around 30 nations.
+During five days of festival we will organise some 100 events at around 30 venues, with more than 300 artists from 30 nations.

 FESTIVAL PASSES AND TICKETS